26Starboy/26Starboy-Lungelo-Mavundla-Profile/README.md

 - 🔐 Build a career in **Cybersecurity**
 - 💼 Take on freelance projects in both web and security
-- 🧒 Start a mentoring program for young girls interested in coding and tech
+- 🧒 Start a mentoring program for young girl interested in coding and tech
 - 🌟 Contribute to open-source or community-based projects

 ---